gateszeng/php-tip-calculator/README.md

 ## Notes

-Describe any challenges encountered while building the app.
-My biggest challenge throughout this assignmentw was making the constant switch between writing PHP code versus writing HTML code.
+My biggest challenge during this assignment was remembering to put the closing PHP tag in.

 ## License